 - Meta-description (doesn’t contribute to SEO directly, but is visible to the users and influences the CTR)

-To learn more about how you can build your brand using content, read my guide on content marketing.
+To learn more about how content can be used when building brand awareness, read my guide on content marketing.

 UX and SEO